-Imagine being on an island in the North East Atlantic Ocean, less than 300km from the Arctic Circle.
+Imagine being on an island in the North-East Atlantic Ocean, less than 300km from the Arctic Circle.
 It’s 8 am, you feel the frosty wind biting the skin of your cheeks and still, you’re putting a dry suit on, hypnotised by the blue transparency of Silfra fissure water.
 Ready?
-Then enjoy 35 minutes of pure underwater magic when diving in Silfra.
+From the moment you put your head under the surface, diving in Silfra is 35 minutes of pure underwater magic.

 How to survive the cold of a dive in Silfra?